alisrour97/docker_Ros2_jazzy_casadi_eigen/README.md

-# **Docker Setup Guide for DroneController2**
+# **Docker Setup Guide for Ubunto ROS2- Jazzy**

-This documentation provides a step-by-step guide on how to install Docker locally on a Linux system and use it as a container for `dev/DroneController2`.
+This documentation provides a step-by-step guide on how to install Docker locally on a Linux system and use it as a container for `Ros2/Jazzy`.

 ---